harveyormston/osc_gen/README.md

 # Create a wave table with 16 slots to store the waves.
 wt = wavetable.WaveTable(16)

-# Generate a sine wave using our signal generator and store it in a new Wave object.
+# Generate a sine wave using our signal generator.
 m = sg.sin()

 # Put the sine wave into our wave table.